16-year-old accused in Ragle Park slaying

 "At this point, we believe that Trujillo was alone at the park, obviously with the victim," Capt.
 Aaron Ortiz said.
 "We do believe that he acted alone."

 Cordero, 60, was found shot to death at Ragle Park before dawn on Aug.
-10. Last month, Ortiz said police received a "man down" call at 4:37 a.m. from a citizen who initially found Cordero.
+10. Last month, Ortiz said police received a "man down" call at 4:37 a.m. from the person who initially found Cordero.
 The caller did not report hearing any shots fired.

 Police identified Trujillo as their primary suspect in Cordero's death through their investigation and obtained an arrest warrant for him, along with two search warrants for residences he is associated with in Santa Fe, including one near Ragle Park, according the news release.